-On May 7, 2021, NMFS implemented an ACL of 27,000 lb for Guam BMUS from 2020 to 2022 (86 FR 24511).
+On February 18, 2022, NMFS the rebuilding plan for the Guam bottomfish stock complex that specified a 31,000 lb ACL (87 FR 9271).
 The catch shown in Table 42 takes the average of the most recent three years as recommended by the Council at its 160th meeting to avoid large fluctuations in catch due to high interannual variability in creel survey estimates.

 Table 42.
-Guam 2021 ACL table with three-year average catch (lb)
+Guam 2022 ACL table with three-year average catch (lb)

-Fishery MUS OFL ABC ACL Catch Bottomfish Bottomfish multi-species complex 36,000 27,000 27,000 33,351
+Fishery MUS OFL ABC ACL Catch Bottomfish Bottomfish multi-species complex - - 31,000 37,593